Recognizing a relatively hyperbolic group by its Dehn fillings: Rigidity theorems

 Then $G$ admits a non-trivial isometric action on a $\mathbb{R}$-tree $T$ such that \begin{itemize} \item every peripheral subgroup $P\in \calp$ which is not virtually abelian fixes a point in $T$ \item every arc stabilizer is small \end{itemize} \end{prop}

 We will need the following result to analyze the obtained $\bbR$-tree.

 \begin{theo} Consider $(G,\calp)$ a relatively hyperbolic group where each peripheral group is small.
-Assume that $G$ acts without global fix point on an $\bbR$-tree $T$ with small arc stabilizers so that each peripheral group is either virtually abelian, or fixes a point in $T$.
+Assume that $G$ acts without global fixed point on an $\bbR$-tree $T$ with small arc stabilizers so that each peripheral group is either virtually abelian, or fixes a point in $T$.
 Then $G$ has a non-trivial splitting over a small subgroup.

-Moreover, if no peripheral subgroup is virtually cyclic, then $G$ is not rigid (as in Definition \ref{dfn_rigid}): $G$ has a non-trivial splitting over a small subgroup such that each peripheral group is conjugated in some factor of the splitting. \end{theo}
+Moreover, if no peripheral subgroup is virtually cyclic, then $G$ is not rigid (as in Definition \ref{dfn_rigid}): $(G,\calp)$ has a non-trivial splitting over a small subgroup such that each peripheral group is conjugate into some factor of the splitting. \end{theo}

 We immediately deduce:

 \begin{cor} Under the hypotheses of Proposition \ref{prop;R-tree_small}, if no peripheral group is virtually cyclic then $G$ is not rigid.

 \end{cor}